fairouzK/Container-NFT/README.md

 #### If the receiver decides to claim the Cargo

-7. Upon reaching the destination, the receiver places a claim request providing the BoL link.
+7. Upon reaching the destination, the receiver places a claim request providing the BoL link using claimCargo().
-8. The documents required for cargo release are approved by a shipping agent and/or customs.
+8. The documents required for cargo release are approved by a shipping agent and/or customs using claimCargoDocumentsApproval().
-9. Then the cargo is released to the receiver by transferring the ownership to the receiver.
+9. Then the cargo is released to the receiver by transferring the ownership to the receiver (The last transporter -> receiver using safeTransfefrFrom()).

 #### If the receiver decides to abandon/auction the Cargo

 7. The receiver sends a notice to auction the cargo.
-8. The last transporter approves the manager SC using the approveOperator() function in the ContainerNFT SC.
+8. The last transporter approves the manager smart contract to manage the NFT using approveOperator() function from ContainerNFT SC.
+9. The agent approves the auction while also transferring the NFT to the AuctionNFT SC using the approveAuction() function.
+10. The agent can then invoke the start() function from the AuctionNFT SC to start the auction.
-9. The shipping agent sets the starting bid amount, and auction duration and auctions the cargo.
+11. The shipping agent sets the starting bid amount, and auction duration and auctions the cargo.
-10. After the auction ends, the cargo ownership is transferred to th ehighest bidder.
+12. After the auction ends, the cargo ownership is transferred to the highest bidder using the end() function from the AuctionNFT SC.
+NB.
+The auction sc is operated by the agent.

+Final: The token can be burn using the ContainerNFT SC if the receiver or bidder deem it necessay.